ADHD Evaluations in Montana

 Emotional intensity, restlessness, or impulsivity

-Academic or occupational challenges
+Academic or work challenges

-Sensory or social differences that affect daily functioning
+Sensory or social differences

 Signs of ADHD in Children, Teens, and Adults